 as a similar approach can be heard on The Awakening, by Merciless.

-Into the Macabre is a classic of First Wave Black Metal and one of the real highlights of Italian Metal, period.
+Into the Macabre is a very good album and one of the real highlights of Italian metal.
+This belongs right

-This belongs right up there with The Day of Wrath.
-The only real complaint about this
+up there with The Day of Wrath.
+The only real complaint about this record is its

-record is its relative short length, barely clocking in over half an hour.
-With such high quality material, this could have
+relative short length, barely clocking in over half an hour.
+With such high quality material, this could have gone for another

-gone for another ten or fifteen minutes, easily.
-Then again, it is better to quit while you are ahead and to leave people
+ten or fifteen minutes, easily.
+Then again, it is better to quit while you are ahead and to leave people wanting more, rather

 (8 Dec.
 2011)